 As well as being a great scientific intellect, Einstein appreciated music and was an accomplished violinist, though he played only for relaxation.
 He had no Jewish faith but still considered himself Jewish, and claimed that his religion was that scientific truth must be conceived as a valid truth independent of humanity, and that he believed in "Spinoza's God who reveals himself in the harmony of what exists".
 Einstein died in his sleep on 18 April, 1955 at Princeton Hospital.

-Click the Amazon logo to find books by or about Albert Einstein or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about Albert Einstein or the Bing logo to search the web for more information.